payne/documentation/quickReference/Java-Quick-Reference.md

 when you want to construct an object other than the type of class (constructors only return `this`) or when you want to construct objects using different names (constructors can only be the name of the class)

+### Method Parameters

+Java ALWAYS passes parameters by *value* and not by *reference*.
+However, when an initialized object is passed it is a copy of a reference to an object, so both the parameter and the original object will have their values changed.

 Dates
 -------------------------------------------------------------------------------------------